Marwell Zoo, Hampshire review for families

 There are two buses that run Mon-Sat, Stagecoach 69 and Xelabus X9, but the zoo doesn’t recommend you taking either of these as it’s a bit of a trek to get there from the closest bus stop – it’s a 20-minute walk along an unpaved road with busy traffic.

 The nearest train stations are Southampton Airport Parkway (7 miles), Eastleigh (5 miles) and Winchester (8 miles).

 The zoo has free parking and there was plenty of space.
 Accessible parking spaces are available closer to the entrance at no extra charge.

-As a family of 4 with 2 young toddlers we had a fun-packed day at Marwell Zoo.
-The boys loved seeing a whole variety of animals and enjoyed watching the giraffes at feeding time but they got bored fairly easily and were most excited by travelling on the tractor road train.
+As a family of 4 with 2 young toddlers, we had a fun-packed day at Marwell Zoo.
+The boys loved seeing a whole variety of animals but they got bored fairly easily.

 So they may well have been equally as content spending the day at a farm more local to us and going on a tractor ride.